standard-for-public-code/standard-for-public-code/docs/review-template.md

 Requirement | meets | &nbsp;links&nbsp;and&nbsp;notes&nbsp;
 -----|-----|-----
 The community MUST have a way to maintain version control for the code. |  |
-All files in a codebase MUST be version controlled. |  |
+All files in the codebase MUST be version controlled. |  |
 All decisions MUST be documented in commit messages. |  |
 Every commit message MUST link to discussions and issues wherever possible. |  |
 The codebase SHOULD be maintained in a distributed version control system. |  |